cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 }
 ```
 ## App UI

-### Home
+### Community
-- according to the following list, display files uploaded and its description. users can follow sender or blacklist them.
+- follow chain
+- follow members
+* this is the folder stucture: /chain/members/files[1..nounce] and its messages.
 ### Files, this is where watching the ads
 - import files
 - seeding files to chains
 - download stats
 - pin a file, no directory at now, sort by dates and size
-### Follow
+### Forum
-- follow chain
-- follow members
-* this is the folder stucture: /chain/members/files[1..nounce] and its messages.
+- according to the following list, display files uploaded and its description. users can follow sender or blacklist them.

 ### Mining and account balances on different chains.
 - coins mining config